samuelmasuy/Google-app-engine-Udacity/README.md

   - Steve and Sean
   - Udacity Forum
-  - Stack overflow
+  - Stack Overflow
   - Google and all the people around it.
   - Wikipedia
   - O'Reilly fundation

 For being such good collaborators.

-I learnt stuff that I really enjoyed like Python, Pinjja2, JavaScript, Ajax, memcache, cookies, RE, ...
+I learnt stuff that I really enjoyed like Python, Jinjja2, JavaScript, Ajax, memcache, cookies, RE, ...